Admin-1889/NRIC-generator/README.md

 # NRIC-generator
-# This is used for generating NRIC to proceed in scambaiting
+# This is used for generating NRIC to proceed in scambaiting (refer to:

+NOTE: This generator can only be used to generate Singapore IC before year 2000 (IC starting with T)

 Variants: